CAST-genomics/haptools/docs/api/data.rst

 Data
 ~~~~
 Classes in the ``data`` module inherit from an abstract class called Data, providing some level of standardization across classes within the module.
-All classes are initialized with the path to the file containing the data and, optionally, a `python Logger <https://docs.python.org/3/howto/logging.html>`_ instance.

 The abstract class requires that all classes contain methods for...